blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 Reusability has been mentioned as a large benefit of the Type System.
 These benefits will be limited if types aren't easily discoverable.
 A potential solution to this would be establishing a standard for a Type Repository.
 This standard could potentially be written to work like Linux (or npm, pip, etc.) package repositories.

-It should therefore be possible to allow for a decentralised system, while also providing centralised ecosystem (or multiple) for those who wish to benefit from it, likely having a blockprotocol.org Type Repository.
+It should therefore be possible to allow for a decentralized system, while also providing centralized ecosystem (or multiple) for those who wish to benefit from it, likely having a blockprotocol.org Type Repository.

 Having repositories should make it possible to build tooling around type discoverability, whether it be autocomplete in Schema Editors, or embedding applications being able to create and modify types within a repository.

-This is also made a lot easier as the proposed Type System has provisioned that `$id`s of types are unique URIs, which should make it easier to allow for a decentralised system for hosting them, while also enabling the creation of centralised ones for people who want to benefit from a closer-knit system.
+This is also made a lot easier as the proposed Type System has provisioned that `$id`s of types are unique URIs, which should make it easier to allow for a decentralized system for hosting them, while also enabling the creation of centralized ones for people who want to benefit from a closer-knit system.

 ## Supplementary tooling

-As hinted to in the section above, there's a suite of supplementary tooling that could be created to mitigate some of the negative impact on ergonomics that this RFC creates.
+As hinted at in the section above, there's a suite of supplementary tooling that could be created to mitigate some of the negative impact on ergonomics that this RFC creates.
 These could include Schema Editors designed for the Block Protocol Type System, IDE plugins (that potentially consume from Type Repositories) to aid in writing the schemas.